Optical Character Recognition (OCR) – How it works

 - Recognition of characters.
-This is the main algorithm of OCR; an image of every character must be converted to appropriate character code.
+This is the main algorithm of OCR.
+An image of every character must be converted to the appropriate character code.
 Sometimes this algorithm produces several character codes for uncertain images.
-For instance, recognition of the image of "I" character can produce "I", "|" "1", "l" codes and the final character code will be selected later.
+For example, recognition of the image of the "I" character can produce the codes for "I", "|", "1", "l"; the final character code will be selected later.

-It is not a complete list, a lot of other minor algorithms also must be implemented to achieve good recognition on various image types, but they are not principal in most cases and can vary in different OCR systems.
+It is not a complete list.
+A lot of other minor algorithms must be also implemented to achieve good recognition on various image types, but they are not principal in most cases and can vary in different OCR systems.

 Every OCR step is very important.
 The whole OCR process will fail if any step cannot handle the given image correctly.
 Every algorithm must work correctly on the highest range of images, that is why there are only a few good universal OCR systems in the market.
 On the other hand, if some features of given images are known, the task becomes much easier.
 You can get better recognition quality if only one kind of images must be processed.
 To achieve the best results, if some features of the images are known, a good OCR system must be able to adjust the most important parameters of every algorithm.
 Sometimes that’s the only way to improve recognition quality.
 Unfortunately, even now there are no OCR systems that are as good as humans, and it looks like such systems will not be created in the near future.